skippyr/revelio/README.md

 make COMPILER=clang++
 ```

-- Add the binary `reveal`, now inside of the `binaries` directory, to a
+- Add the binary `reveal`, now inside of the `build` directory, to a directory
-  directory that is being tracked in your system's `PATH` environment variable.
+  that is being tracked in your system's `PATH` environment variable.

 - Open a new shell session.
 Now the program should be installed and ready
   for you to use.